 Ask those with experience in placing microphones for piano recording and the chances are you will hear of it being an art form rather than a reproducible technique.
 There is truth in that – as the variables are enormous.
-On the other hand there are some tried and tested methods, or rather some useful guidelines; here are some of our experiences with a decent grand piano – we have not yet sufficient experience with an upright – but our one experiment (24Nov2017) – open lid, Neumann pair – worked really well.
+On the other hand there are some tried and tested methods, or rather some useful guidelines.

 For jazz groups and for gigs where instrument sound separation is required for later mastering, close ‘miking’ is essential – but might not be best for smoothness and ambience suited to quieter or classical music situations.
 Under those conditions, a pair of mics at a half to one meter distance (fully open lid) will give very decent results.
 However, if there risks to be people noise, then closer placement might still be necessary.

-A Swiss Radio (RTS/Espace 2) recording we attended at studio 15 in Lausanne – Enrico Pieranunzi trio – piano with 8 mics.
-(Blog update, 24Oct2017)
+A Swiss Radio (RTS/Espace 2) recording we attended at studio 15 in Lausanne – Enrico Pieranunzi trio – piano with 8 mics. (this blog update, 24Oct2017) :-